 The featured attraction at Skyplex was supposed to have been the Skyscraper roller coaster.
 It would have been the tallest roller coaster in the world according to the project's developers.
 But Skyplex would have included other crazy-tall rides as well as other things to do, to eat, and to buy.

 Skyplex would have been located on the city's main tourist corridor and would have been one of the key players among the many cool things to do along Orlando's International Drive.
 Let's run down the features that were announced.

-The highly unique ride will snake up a tower.
-Unlike most coasters it won't include a first drop to ground level, but will incorporate a series of inversions, drops, and other elements as the single-car trains make their way down the tower.
-If you are the least bit afraid of heights, turning upside down some 550 feet in the air could be a deal breaker -- or send you into a raging fit of crippling anxiety.
+The highly unique ride would have snaked up a tower.
+Unlike most coasters it wouldn't have included a first drop to ground level (which would have been one heckuva drop), but would have incorporated a series of inversions, drops, and other elements as the single-car trains made their way around and down the tower.
+If you are the least bit afraid of heights, turning upside down some 550 feet in the air could have been a deal breaker (or might have sent you into a raging fit of crippling anxiety).

 SkyFall Drop Ride